skortchmark9/flexion-friend/README.md

 ### How do I make it fullscreen?
 Flexion Friend is a PWA!
 So, you just need to "add to homescreen" to make it fullscreen.
 Hit Share -> Add to Home Screen.
 When you open it from there, it should be fullscreen.

+### Where is the source?
+I didn't want to deal with reorganizing the build step, so I did all the development [here](https://github.com/skortchmark9/tfjs-models/tree/flexion-friend/pose-detection/demos/live_video) and then copy the dist folder into this repo for hosting.
+Forgive me...